javierclb/tutorials/markdown.md

 # Using Markdown
-Markdown is a simple way to write styled text.
+Markdown is a simple way to write styled text, and is becoming pervasive on the web.
 Think of it as a replacement for writing out complicated HTML code for small pages or comments.

 ## Markdown in GitHub
 In GitHub is used in several places: